Peperomia aka Pepper

 Pepper, Peperomia Rubella, Rubella, Peperomia Diamond, Peperomia 'Ecuador'

-How to care for Pepper
+How difficult is it to take care of Pepper

 With a bit of knowledge and dedication, you can successfully care for Pepper, making it a rewarding choice for those seeking a moderate challenge.